Sangeetha2022/github/docs/design/development/concepts.md

 In its most basic form all business software deals with the manipulation of Data.
 When you use Facebook, get paid at work (electronically!), or use a calory tracker to make sure you don't gain weight, you are manipulating or consuming data.

+OJO: Talk about separation of concerns when you talk about a FLOW and MicroFlow - maybe tie it back to requirements and architecture